-Because the amount of taxes that must be paid depends on transactions, especially the receipt of income, tax authorities depend heavily on self reporting by those who are taxed.
+Because the tax amount depends on the transactions, especially the receipt of income, tax authorities depend heavily on self-reporting by taxpayers.
 Since some people are dishonest, the IRS reviews many tax returns through audits.

 Before 1913, the US government's main source of income was from excise taxes.
 However, the government's revenue requirements could not easily be fulfilled by excise taxes, so in 1913, the 16th amendment to the U.S. Constitution was added, thus beginning the era of the federal income tax: